graphprotocol/contracts/DEPLOYMENT.md

 git push origin <tag>
 ```

 The diff against `--base` is what populates the tag body's "contracts" section.
-The default of the previous deploy tag for the same environment should normally be correct.
+The default of the previous deploy tag for the same environment is normally be correct.
 For an initial deploy on an environment (no prior tag exists), pass `--base` explicitly.

 ### Audit Label Requirement